axibase/atsd-use-cases/research/oroville-dam/README.md

 Based off of our estimate, for every inch of rainfall at the Oroville dam, 136,790.5 acre-feet will be added to the reservoir.
 As of 5:00 am PT on February 15th, there was 307,145 af of space left in the reservoir before it reaches its threshold.
 The maximum outflow per day that the dam is able is push out is **142,034 afd**, which was achieved on [February 14th](https://apps.axibase.com/chartlab/dee79515/2#fullscreen).
-So, if we multiply the rainfall per day by our acre-feet rate (136,790.5) and subtract the maximum outflow, we should get a storage amount added per day.
-If we then divide the storage added per day, we should get a answer for how many days it would take for the storage to reach threshold capacity again.
+So, if we multiply the rainfall per day by our acre-feet rate (136,790.5) and subtract the maximum outflow, you get a storage amount added per day.
+If you then divide the storage added per day, you get an answer for how many days it would take for the storage to reach threshold capacity again.
 Below is a table showing the amount of time for the dam storage to reach threshold capacity for a given amount of rainfall per day.

 | Rainfall       | Storage Added/Day | Remaining Storage | Time to Reach Threshold |